WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You can turn off Tor in the Settings.
 Note that in this case you are still private, except when you coinjoin and when you broadcast a transaction.
 In the first case, the coordinator would know the links between your inputs and outputs based on your IP address.
 In the second case, if you happen to broadcast a transaction of yours to a full node that is spying on you, it will know the link between your transaction and your IP address.

 ### How can I change the anonset target?
-In the Settings tab at the bottom you can change the three `PrivacyLevelX` values of the desired set of the yellow, green, and checkmark shield button in the GUI.
+In the Settings tab at the bottom you can change the three `PrivacyLevelX` values of the desired anon set of the yellow, green, and checkmark shield button in the GUI.
 The `MixUntilAnonymitySet` is the last selected value from previous use.

 In the wallet GUI, go to `File`>`Open`>`Config File` and in the last 4 lines you see: